YB-WangTx/yugabyteSparkDemo/README.md

 # Yugabyte-Spark-Workshop
-Hands-on workshop to build apps using YugabyteDB and Spark 3.x
+Hands-on workshop to build apps using Yugabyte cloud and Spark 3.x

 ## Prerequisites